fieldtrip/website/development/project/fwdarch.md

 The morphology operators are a set of functions which manipulates volumetric data.
 Some of the most common operators are **imfill**, **imdilate**, **bwlabeln**, etc.

-In particular **imdilate** can be used to augment the volume of a closed surface (e.g. the inner skull) in order to render the other surrounding tissues (e.g. the outer skull).
+In particular **imdilate** can be used to augment the volume of a closed surface (e.g., the inner skull) in order to render the other surrounding tissues (e.g., the outer skull).
 An example is reported belo

 {% include image src="/assets/img/development/project/fwdarch/wiki12.png" %}